miostudio/bioMooc.com/ngs/markdown/format-sam.md

 ```
 NH	i	Number of reported alignments that contains the query in the current record
 IH	i	Number of stored alignments in SAM that contains the query in the current record

+HI:i:5 - Query hit index, indicating the alignment record is the i-th one stored in SAM

 SM:i:37 - Mapping quality if the read is mapped as a single read rather than as a read pair
 AM:i:37 - Smaller single-end mapping quality of the two reads in a pair